Where to Stay in New York: A First Timers Guide (2025)

 Upper West Side (best for those who want to escape the crowds)

-If you’re someone who prefers to escape the chaos and crowds, I highly recommend staying on the Upper West Side.
+If you prefer to escape the chaos and crowds, I highly recommend staying on the Upper West Side.

 Pros of staying in the Upper West Side

-• Experience local life: the Upper West Side is a great place to stay in New York if you’re looking for a more local experience.
+• Experience local life: The Upper West Side is a great place to stay in New York if you want a more local experience.

-• Close to Central Park: if you want to be close to Central Park, the Upper West Side is a great location.
-Most of the hotels are within a ten-minute walk of the park’s entrance.
+• Close to Central Park: If you want to be close to Central Park, the Upper West Side is a great location.
+Most hotels are within a ten-minute walk of the park’s entrance.

-• Away from the crowds: not many tourists tend to visit the Upper West Side.
+• Away from the crowds: Not many tourists visit the Upper West Side (Museum aside).
 This makes it a great spot if you’re looking to escape the Midtown chaos.

 Cons of staying in the Upper West Side:

-• Not the best location: the Upper West Side is a little bit out of the way.
-You’ll almost definitely have to get the subway every day while staying here.
-It’s still connected to the rest of Manhattan by several subway lines, but it’s not as conveniently located as some of the other places mentioned on this list of where to stay in New York.
+• Not the best location: The Upper West Side is a little bit out of the way.
+You’ll almost definitely have to get the subway most days while staying here.
+It’s still connected to the rest of Manhattan by several subway lines, but it’s not as conveniently located as some other places mentioned on this list of where to stay in New York.

-• Away from the attractions: aside from Central Park and the Museum of Natural History, the Upper West Side isn’t exactly close to the main attractions of New York.
+• Away from the attractions: Aside from Central Park and the Museum of Natural History, the Upper West Side isn’t exactly close to New York’s main attractions.

 The Upper West Side is one of the best places to stay in NYC